gandazgul/k8s-infrastructure/index.md

     OR

-    1. You can create a new folder like I've done with my other setups (see gandazgul.d and secondary-master.d)
+    1. You can create a new folder like I've done with my other setups (see gandazgul.d and secondary-server.d)
     2. Then symlink the files that you want to include or copy them and customize them
     3. Then run `helmfile -f your-dir.d sync`
 5. Afterwards when you make changes run `helmfile -f helmfile.d apply`